10 Reasons Why I’m Breaking Up With Zoom Meetings

 Weet is a video and screen recording platform designed to save users time.
 With Weet I can effortlessly record and send in less time than it takes to draft an email with the same information!

 So, I’m sorry, Zoom.
 Goodbye forever.
 Here’s why we have to go our separate ways:

 1. Zoom Fatigue

 A 2020 study shows that Zoom fatigue is “widely prevalent, intense, and completely new.”
 Zoom fatigue is defined as the tiredness, worry, or burnout associated with overusing virtual platforms of communication.
 The study also found that:

 - 38% say they’ve experienced video call fatigue since the start of the pandemic

 - 26% note that the practicality and novelty of videoconferencing has worn off over the past eight months

 - 24% confirm they find virtual meetings inefficient and exhausting and prefer to communicate via other channels, like email or phone.

-Weet believes that the video meeting is dead!
+Weet believes that zoom meetings are dead!
 Weet allows you to get all of the face-to-face interaction, rich collaboration, and knowledge sharing of a video meeting, without having to attend a video meeting.
 Honestly, what could be better?

-Zoom isn’t secure.
+Zoom meetings are not secure.
 In a survey by TechRepublic, 35% of professionals are worried their information may have been compromised on Zoom.
 12% of those users quit using Zoom completely due to their security worries.